susucat1/Tweak-Roblox-FFlags/README.md

 }
 ```
 ### Directional Attenuation Max Points
+> [!WARNING]
-##### Tip: Lower values: May improve performance but reduce lighting accuracy. > Higher values: Increase lighting accuracy at the cost of performance, potentially leading to slower rendering, especially in scenes with complex lighting setups.
+> Tip: Lower values: May improve performance but reduce lighting accuracy. > Higher values: Increase lighting accuracy at the cost of performance, potentially leading to slower rendering, especially in scenes with complex lighting setups.
-##### Explanation:
+> Explanation:
-##### Limits the maximum number of sample points for calculating directional light attenuation..
+> Limits the maximum number of sample points for calculating directional light attenuation..
-##### Lower values improve performance but may reduce lighting accuracy.
+> Lower values improve performance but may reduce lighting accuracy.
-##### Higher values increase lighting accuracy but may slow rendering in complex lighting setups.
+> Higher values increase lighting accuracy but may slow rendering in complex lighting setups.
 ``` json
 {
    "FIntDirectionalAttenuationMaxPoints": "400"